aromeni/frameworks_and_languages_module/technical_report.md

 ### Problem being solved

-React's "State Management with Hooks" addresses the challenge of managing and isolating state within functional components in a straightforward and intuitive manner.
-Prior to hooks, managing state and other React features like lifecycle methods were mostly confined to class components, leading to more complex code and less flexibility in structuring components.
-Hooks introduced a way to use state and other React features in functional components, simplifying component logic and enabling a more functional style of writing components.
-This shift enhances the modularity and reusability of components, making the codebase cleaner, more maintainable, and easier to test, thereby solving key challenges in component-based architecture and state management in modern web application development.
+- React Hooks streamline state management within functional components, overcoming the complexities of class-based architecture.
+They provide an elegant and efficient means to handle state and life-cycle events, which previously led to convoluted code structures.
+The introduction of Hooks has paved the way for a more intuitive and maintainable codebase, promoting flexibility and facilitating testing—addressing fundamental issues in state management for contemporary web applications.

 ### Reference Url:
 - https://legacy.reactjs.org/docs/hooks-intro.html